Medical Ministry International in Ukraine

-In 2001, Medical Ministry International established a health center for the poor in Baku, Azerbaijan.
+In 2001, Medical Ministry International established a health center in Baku, Azerbaijan.
 As an outreach of this Vision Care Program, Caspian Compassion Projects (CCP) facilitated MMI’s first Project Team in Ukraine in August 2016.
-As a result of this Project Team, 50 patients received sight saving cataract surgery and an additional 80 patients received a consultation and advice from an ophthalmologist.
-This project was these patients only option for eye care as they could not afford the care available locally.
-To expand the work of MMI/CCP in Ukraine, the leadership of CCP intend to establish an extension of CCP’s programs in Ukraine and facilitate ongoing care for the poor throughout the year.
+As a result of this Project Team, 50 patients received sight-saving cataract surgery and an additional 80 patients received a consultation and advice from an ophthalmologist.
+This project offered affordable eye care that was not locally available otherwise.
+To expand the work of MMI/CCP in Ukraine, the leadership of CCP intend to establish an extension of CCP’s programs in Ukraine and facilitate ongoing care for those living in poverty throughout the year.
 The clinic’s work would be supported by future MMI/CCP Project Teams to Ukraine.

 Establishing Ukraine Compassion Project (UCP)